Fly me to Singapore!

 Singaporeans I believe are mixed races of Indians, Malaysians and Chinese.
 I do not know how but that is just based from what I saw.

 Foods in Singapore are mostly Chinese, you know – ramen, noodles and the like.
 I was able to order a beef wanton spicy noodle with curry and I dislike it.
 It would be hard for an ordinary Filipino to adjust their taste buds in eating Singaporean foods.
 Well, one thing I like is the Chili Crab.
 I recommend eating a Chili Crab if you plan to go there.
 You can buy your meals at $(SG)4 to $(SG)15.
 Cheaper meals are usually housed in a place called hawker.

 First time in my life I encountered a 24 x 7 shopping center and that is in Mustafa Centre.
 The items available are cheaper compared to other malls in Singapore.
-I am not sure if that is true but that is why friends told me.
+I am not sure if that is true but that is what my friends told me.
 So we bought our souvenirs and pasalubongs in Mustafa.
 I bought a handful of chocolates for a total of $(SG)30.
 Not bad.